Summer Science Olympiad: High School students coach Middle Schoolers

 - C – grades 9-12, 2 teams per school

 Our Middle and High School have teacher-led, school sponsored teams which start meeting in ~October for competitions starting in January.
-Elementary students might form a team for a Saturday competition in May at North Jersey Arts and Science Charter School in Elmwood Park a little more than half an hour away.
+Elementary students might form a team for a Saturday competition in May.

 We hope to help our kids discover and explore their deeper interests in Science this summer!
 Keep in mind that Creative Compensation Opens Opportunities for Teens and encourages them to participate as role models.
 Smart Carpools can help make the coordination practical and school clubs can help keep kids interested in STEM.